 Now that sounds a lot more horrific than it actually was.
 It didn’t hurt and I welcomed it, knowing from previous experiences with Cobra and the Hindu Cobra Goddess Manasa that this is the way, a Power Animal imparts and transfers his or her healing powers and medicine on to the spiritual seeker.
 In my romance novel Snake Goddess Rising, which is set in India and entails a woman being chosen by the Goddess Manasa as a healer, I describe this exact same act already.

-The story was written in 2012 originally six years later, I am writing on Goddess Meretseger and my Power Animal Cobra doing the same thing to me while merging in and out of one another, which also means that I am integrating their energies more fully and deeply into my own being.
+The story was written in 2012 originally six years later, I am writing about Goddess Meretseger and my Power Animal Cobra doing the same thing to me while merging in and out of one another, which also means that I am integrating their energies more fully and deeply into my own being.
 Remember, these archetypes are not separate from you or me, but are aspects of ourselves that we may or may not yet be able to accept and embrace fully within ourselves.
 Any resistance is creating chaos and disease in our lives and, quite often, our bodies.

 In getting to know Meretseger, I met an ascetic, one of those people who cut all ties with society and take off to live in and meditate in the wilderness, commune with animals and plants on a first-name basis and can often be perceived as crazy by our “civilised” standards when we don’t have the open mind to step out of the cage of our preconceived notions and are ready to enter a whole new universe of perception of reality.
 I would imagine, it is a bit like taking a mind-altering drug like LSD without the loss of control and the harmful side effects on body and psyche, but this is based on others’ description of the effects of this drug, as I don’t have any experience with it myself, so I may be wrong.